Make Your November Extra Magical with These Fun Rituals, Recipes, and Rewarding Activities

 I totally adore this pumpkin martini recipe from tasty-yummies.com.
 I will say that I cut the amount of vodka in half so I can taste more creamy pumpkin and less alcohol, but you may prefer to leave it as it is.
 Decadent?
 Yes!
 But remember that coconut milk has plenty of health benefits.
 So does cinnamon.
 And so does pleasure!

 Coffee is great and so is tea, but chai feels extra magical for November!
 Magically, all its ingredients possess unique properties that soothe, uplift, and attune us to the frequencies of happiness, abundance, and love.
 Plus, chai is so good for you!
 I especially love Blue Lotus Chai, which comes in powder form and which simply requires a milk product and sweetener.
 It’s so much more economical than liquid concentrates, and just as delicious.

 Did you try any of these ideas?
-Or do you have your own November favorites?
-Please share in the comments!
+Or do you have your own favorite November activities?
+Please share in the comments below!